Muterra/doc-golix/readme.md

 > How do I, as a first party, maintain autonomy over data stored on third party servers?

-Muse is an open protocol designed to answer that question, without requiring trust.
-It can be thought of as a fifth layer in the IP suite, falling between the transport layer and the application layer.
-It provides all compliant applications with a shared, secure account management system.
+Golix is an open protocol designed to answer that question, without requiring trust.
+Think of it as a containerized, cryptographic, universal definition of digital identity, that any application can rapidly incorporate for shared, secure account management.
 This has the benefits of:

 + eliminating session management
 + eliminating API auth tokens